JaberRM/py_phasefield/README.md

-# Allen-Cahn non-conservative phase-field model
+# minimal python phase-field examples

-This is a simple Allen-Cahn phase-field solver
+This is a simple Allen-Cahn (non-conservative) and Cahn-Hiliard (conservative|) phase-field models